I waited… in the still.. in the quiet, straining to hear when they would commence their singing.

 Life with Bianca was not easy.
 It was challenging, it was grueling, it hurt.
 It was beautiful, and full of triumph and sorrow and broken dreams.
 It was a Phoenix rising from the ashes on the wings of crazy hope.
 It was personal .
 It was ours.

 Her daily care tortured me.
 Her seizures wounded me every time.
 To watch..to bare witness, to not run away, when everything in your being flinches as if you have been burned with fire.
 I promised her..
 She was my child.
 I was hers.
 We were bonded.
-I would do, and would do again, whatever it takes.
+I would it all again, whatever it takes.

 It seems…signs are everywhere.